taw00/howto/howto-logrotate.md

 *Changes demonstrated with example are:* We rotate the file daily, but not if it is an empty log, and we create the archives with permissions 600 for `todd` user and `todd` group.
 Note, permissions remain the same as the original log file unless you specifically change it with the create parameter.
+Oh, and even if the logrotate checks more than once a day, if that logfile gets bigger than 500KB, rotate it anyway.

 ```
 /home/todd/.myapplication/application.log /home/todd/.myapplication/debug.log {